sagar258/Getting-and-Cleaning-Data-Course-Project/README.md

 7. Appropriately labels the data set with descriptive variable names.
 8. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The result is in the tidy.txt file which is a text file.
+The result is in the SecTidySet.txt file which is a text file.